victorlee0505/chatbot-research/README.md

 ```
 - Base = chat only and do not ingest any document.
 - it will go to source_document folder and ingest data and persist using chroma (i took it from PrivateGPT).
+- if chroma db is found, DATA will not be reloaded.
 - It uses HuggingFaceEmbeddings (require internet to download sentence_transformers model)
 - it will then initialize the model (first time require internet to download model) and start interacting

+## Although chatbot will auto ingest, I highy recommand you to do the ingest separately where you can override the source path and enable CUDA just for ingestion

 ## Just run ingest.py
 ```shell